 In most other cultures, people scream, dance, cry, ritualize, and even celebrate loss.

 Yet, in modern day American culture, we tend to delay or wallow in our grief.
 Brushing the feelings of grief aside and trying to power through just extends the time of suffering.
 Many of us were taught to maintain control over emotions, but with grief this is impossible.

-Here are some common beliefs one can learn about friend from the environment or people:
+Here are some common mistaken beliefs one can learn about grief from the environment or other people: